Light Meter for Film Photography

 Through-the-Lens Light Metering

-With the metering system, one light will indicate your shutter speed while the other indicates the aperture.
-You must simply choose the shutter speed or aperture you wish to use and then change the settings of the latter so that the red light matches up with the other.
+With the metering system, one light (or needle) will indicate your shutter speed while the other indicates the aperture.
+You must simply choose the shutter speed or aperture you wish to use and then change the settings of the other so that the red lights (or needles) match up with each other.
 From this point, you can also change the aperture settings one or two stops for underexposure and overexposure.
 Overexposure is particularly helpful with winter photography.

 If your 35mm film camera has an Auto shutter speed setting, or aperture-priority, you can still expose when the light meter is above or below the extremes.
 As this means you are relying completely on the camera to make the right choices, this would not be recommended, but it can be done.
 For the best light meter readings in extreme conditions, it would be advised that you purchase a handheld light meter to measure accordingly.